evecodes/evecodes.github.io/README.md

 Update 05 - Added more CSS to the homepage.
 Added CSS groupings in notes.

 Update 06 - Laid HTML groundwork for the rest of the pages, minor new CSS and changes.

+Update 07 - HTML and CSS layout progress continuation.
+More fonts added.
+Fixed a project problem.